-If Dr. Seus quit after is Girst of O Who Do You Know W even his 10h rejection, you'd never have ead Green Eggs ar Ham or Goog Go.
+If Dr. Seus quit after lis first IrO O Who Do You Know Weven his 10 rejection, you'd power have been from Free and never have ead Green Eggs ar Ham or Goog Go.
 His first book, To Think Ist I Saw It on Mulberry Street, was ejected more than two dozen Pies.
 He went on to write nearly to children's books, many loved by adults, too.